 nDzuti Safari Camp in Maseke Game Reserve; the Balule North area of the Greater Kruger Park is operated by Wildlife Encounters.

 This tour operating company is essentially Bruce and Judy Meeser and their team of like-minded enthusiasts.

 The small team at nDzuti Safari Camp working along-side Bruce and Judy are drawn from the very core of safari society.
-Two of the ranger guides are the sons of previous colleagues who were also rangers.
+Two of the guides are the sons of previous colleagues who were also guide.
 Two of the chefs have worked with them for many years in other camps and other reserves.
 Our key team member; Sandy on reservations has known Bruce and Judy for many many years through work and socially.
 Other young members are keen to get into conservation-driven hospitality and to be a part of a positive contribution to the area and to conservation.

 Meals at nDzuti Safari Camp are most often an alfesco affair at the fireside in the boma with twinkling lanterns or in the heat of the day in the shade on the lawn where large trees throw a shadow – name sake of the camp.

 Picnics and bush dinners are offered allowing guests to spend the maximum time exploring the bush in search of wildlife encounters.

 “An affordable safari at nDzuti Camp is exciting and unforgettable.
 The relaxed atmosphere and convivial hosting will put you at ease and the thrilling game viewing will delight you”